Matt-A-Bennett/vim-surround-funk/README.md

 [below](#turn-off-automatic-creation-of-normal-mode-mappings).

 ```
-af: From the first letter of the function's name to the closing parenthesis of
+af : From the first letter of the function's name to the closing parenthesis of
      that function call

-aF: Like 'af', but the function name is delimited by any character not in
+aF : Like 'af', but the function name is delimited by any character not in
      'g:surround_funk_legal_func_name_chars' (see below)

-if: Alias of 'af'
+if : Alias of 'af'

-iF: Alias of 'aF'
+iF : Alias of 'aF'

-an: The function's name
+an : The function's name

-aN: Like 'an', but the function name is delimited by any character not in
+aN : Like 'an', but the function name is delimited by any character not in
      'g:surround_funk_legal_func_name_chars' (see below)

-in: Alias of 'an'
+in : Alias of 'an'

-iN: Alias of 'aN'
+iN : Alias of 'aN'
 ```

 For example, with the cursor anywhere indicated by the `^` symbols, doing `vif` will visually select the entire function call, indicated by the `*` symbols (to include the `np.` part of the function name, use `viF`):